microsoft/sqlworkshops/sql2019lab/04_DataVirtualization/sqldatahub/hdfs/readme.md

-# SQL Server demo with Polybase with HDFS (using Azure Blog Storage)
+# SQL Server demo with Polybase with HDFS (using Azure Blob Storage)

 This demo is an example of creating and using an external table for HDFS using Azure Blog Storage.